Hopi language

 Hopi (Hopi: Hopílavayi) is a Uto-Aztecan language spoken by the Hopi people (a Puebloan group) of northeastern Arizona, United States.

 The use of Hopi has gradually declined over the course of the 20th century.
 In 1990, it was estimated that more than 5,000 people could speak Hopi as a native language (approximately 75% of the population), but only 40 of them were monolingual in Hopi.
 The 1998 language survey of 200 Hopi people showed that 100% of Hopi elders (60 years or older) were fluent, but fluency in adults (40–59) was only 84%, 50% in young adults (20–39), and 5% in children (2–19).

 Despite the apparent decline, Hopi and Navajo both are supported by bilingual education programs in Arizona, and children acquire the Native American languages as their first language.
 More recently, Hopi language programs for children on the reservation have been implemented.

 Teaching and language revitalization efforts

-Many Hopi children are being raised in the language.
+The Hopi language has been part of several language revitalization projects.

+In December 2000, public radio station KUYI 88.1 FM went on the air.
+The National Public Radio affiliate was founded to preserve the Hopi culture and language by broadcasting to the community.
+Online streaming was introduced on June 21, 2010.

 A comprehensive Hopi-English dictionary edited by Emory Sekaquaptewa and others has been published, and a group, the Hopi Literacy Project, has focused its attention on promoting the language.
 As of 2013, "a pilot language revitalization project, the Hopi Lavayi Nest Model Program, for families with children birth through 5," is being planned for the village of Sipaulovi.

 In 2004, Mesa Media, a nonprofit organization, was created to help revitalize the language.

 Since 2019, more recent Hopi language revitalization programs have been reported, involving language immersion for children.